 Summing up, we can say that this Alentejo region is very rich in history and in religious, military and civil heritage.
 Discover the “Garrison Border Town of Elvas and its Fortifications“, World Heritage Site since 2012, and be amazed with such beauty!

-In order to relax before and after exploring the beautiful city of Elvas and its surroundings, we recommend that you book a room in Quinta Vale de Marmelos.
+In order to relax before and after exploring the beautiful city of Elvas and its surroundings, I recommend that you book a room in Quinta Vale de Marmelos .

 Located only 3 km from the historic centre, this villa is perfect since it is secluded, away from the hustle and bustle of the city and, because of that, it offers to its guests times of complete relaxation and tranquillity.

 In this beautiful place you can also enjoy the pleasant pool, sunbathe in one of the terraces or go for a walk inside this 2-hectare property, where you can admire the olive, lemon and orange trees.

 Apart from all this, know that you can book at this villa one of two isolated and self-sufficient houses or one of the four rooms available at the main house, where you’ll have the opportunity to enjoy an amazing breakfast.

 Are you going to visit Elvas?
 Then don’t hesitate to book a room in Quinta Vale de Marmelos, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!